The carnivore diet consists entirely of meat and animal products, excluding all other foods.

 Also, those who are more sensitive to the cholesterol in foods, or cholesterol hyper-responders, should be cautious about consuming so many high-cholesterol foods (

-Furthermore, populations with special nutrient needs would likely not meet them on the Carnivore Diet.
+Furthermore, certain populations with special nutrient needs would likely not meet them on the Carnivore Diet.
 This includes children and pregnant or lactating women.

 Lastly, those who have anxiety about food or struggle with restrictive eating should not try this diet.